As much as we liked it, the HTC 10 didn't really have any stand-out features.

 Oh, and you've also got to undercut the price-tastic phenomenon that is the OnePlus 3.

-It mostly succeeds, too - at least it will unless HTC gets the price completely wrong.
-With nothing confirmed ahead of launch, it's been a tricky phone to review - but barring any price catastrophes, I'm actually quite impressed.
+It mostly succeeds, too.
+With no price confirmed ahead of launch, it was a tricky phone to review - but HTC managed to avoid a price catastrophe, so I'm actually quite impressed.

 HTC 10 Evo DESIGN: HEAVY METAL

 Think of the Evo as a streamlined, simplified HTC 10.
 With a slightly bigger screen.

 It's rocking an all-metal body, but ditches the palm-perfect curved back of the 10 for a flatter finish.
 It's even available in the same colours.

 That makes the 5.5in slab a little tricky to hold, especially if you've got tiny mitts.
 It's even wider than the mammoth Google Pixel XL, making it one of the biggest 5.5-inchers out there.
 Not something you'll want to balance in once hand unless you want to test its impact resistance.

 Still, it feels reassuringly hefty and every bit the premium phone once you pick one up.

 The whole thing is as minimal as it gets, with no garish logos on the front at all.
 Even the HTC branding on the back is subtle.
 Gorilla Glass 5 covers the entire front face, which should hopefully keep it looking box fresh - even if it shares a pocket with your car keys.